Rihanna Knows How to Throw a Party. One Successful Night at Her Diamond Ball Is Proof

 The ladies’ bathroom at Cipriani Wall Street in downtown Manhattan is a palatial marble space.
 But the stalls are small.
 Rihanna, in a black velvet gown with a dramatic trumpet-flared hem that stuck out several feet, didn’t seem bothered by the constraints.
 The singer, fashion and beauty mogul and philanthropist was hosting her Fifth Annual Diamond Ball in the venue, and she knew just what to do with her unwieldy skirt in those bathroom stalls.
 When asked how she fit, she had a quick answer: “Like this — like an upside-down umbrella, sis,” she demonstrated helpfully to TIME, flipping her dress up, before waltzing out to share a meeting of the minds with Kehlani and Megan Thee Stallion.

 It may be just another night in the life for Rihanna.
-But for the 600-odd guests at the Diamond Ball supporting her Clara Lionel Foundation, it was verified starry evening featuring host Seth Meyers and performers including Pharrell Williams, DJ Khaled, Fat Joe, G-Eazy, Megan Thee Stallion, A$AP Ferg, Fabolous, Yo Gotti, and even Rihanna herself, coming in for a first-ever live performance of the song “Lemon” — to the surprise and delight of everyone assembled.
+But for the 600-odd guests at the Diamond Ball supporting her Clara Lionel Foundation, it was a verified starry evening featuring host Seth Meyers and performers including Pharrell Williams, DJ Khaled, Fat Joe, G-Eazy, Megan Thee Stallion, A$AP Ferg, Fabolous, Yo Gotti, and even Rihanna herself, coming in for a first-ever live performance of the song “Lemon” — to the surprise and delight of everyone assembled.
 (Even at her extravagant Savage X Fenty fashion show earlier in the week, Rihanna declined to sing, preferring just to dance.
 And after a three-years-and-counting wait for her next album, the fans are hungry.)

 The goal of the night: raising money for the Clara Lionel Foundation, her charitable organization named after her grandparents, which focuses on providing support to global girls’ education programs and humanitarian aid programs in her native Caribbean, with a heavy focus on climate change resiliency.
-With a hefty entrance price tag and a live auction.
+The method of fundraising: a hefty entrance price tag and a live auction.
 Guests bid on an all-expenses-paid trip to see Serena Williams compete in her next Grand Slam shot ($60,000); a limited-edition 60-lb. coffee table book of exclusive Rihanna photos and custom 2,000-lb. sculpted marble pedestal ($111,0000, to a Cardi B who outbid herself); and a trip to Barbados featuring dinner with the Prime Minister and a submarine trip, among other perks ($275,000, twice).
 Live donations were matched by Twitter co-founder and former party attendee Jack Dorsey (racking up over half a million from the crowd in the room).
 Ultimately, they raised over $5 million in total.

 It got off to a slow start: guests started filling up the cavernous venue, which was lit up with hot pink, turquoise and yellow floral light projections, lime-green tablecloths and real, lush blooms bordering the giant (open) bar, well before 8:00 p.m.
 But it wasn’t until half past nine that dinner (baked tagliardi bolognese, beef or fish with potato dauphinoise, chocolate cake) was served.
 But there was plenty to do during the delay: at a Fenty Beauty booth, guests — like models Karlie Kloss, Shanina Shaik and Slick Woods, or rappers A$AP Rocky, Meek Mill, 21 Savage and 2 Chainz (it was his birthday) — could appeal to the expertise of makeup artists equipped with what looked like the full line of products.